-- 7.1 With the assistance of my Claims Manager, reinsurance claims have been formulated with supporting documents and presented to the relevant reinsurers.
-An amount of £100,579 was received from Kuwait Re on 21 December 2017 and an additional amount of £25,000 from Continental Re in April 2018.
-It is considered that no further reinsurance recoveries will be achieved. - 7.2 I record that Lemma Ukraine, the associated company which provided the Company's reinsurance for the years 2008-2010, disputed that solicitor's professional indemnity insurance written by the Company in

-England and Wales in 2009-2010 and 2010-2011 was covered by its contracts of reinsurance.
+- 6.1 With the assistance of my Claims Manager, reinsurance claims were formulated with supporting documents and presented to the relevant reinsurers.
+The Company had a limited reinsurance program in place other than the associated company Lemma Ukraine which is referred to at paragraph 6.2 below.
+Reinsurance recoveries amount to \pounds 125,579 and it is considered that no further recoveries will be achieved. - 6.2 I record that Lemma Ukraine, the associated company which provided the Company's reinsurance for the years 2008-2010, disputed that solicitor's professional indemnity insurance written by the Company in England and Wales in 2009-2010 and 2010-2011 was covered by its contracts of reinsurance.
 Lemma Ukraine is itself in liquidation and no recovery of reinsurance amounts is considered possible.

-8. Reconciliation of Broker Accounts
+7. Reconciliation of Broker Accounts

-8.1 The Company had entered into contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
+7.1 The Company had entered into contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
 A significant exercise for my team was the extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers.
 Outstanding premium of £280,855 has been received from brokers.
 No further amounts are considered recoverable.

-9. Insurance Creditors
+8. Insurance Creditors

-- 9.1 Under Gibraltar legislation, insurance creditors have a priority over other non-insurance creditors.
-The level of insurance claims indicates that such claims will not be met in full by the estate and there is no prospect of any distribution from the estate to creditors other than insurance creditors. - In broad terms, insurance creditors result from claims under a policy of insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
-My team and I constructed a policyholder database to enable me to calculate and process these return of premium claims.
-For eligible policyholders, such return of premium claims may also be eligible for compensation from the FSCS.
-I have calculated the return of premium claims on behalf of such policyholders, and relevant FSCS documentation has been included in my communications to policyholders regarding these claims.
+- 8.1 Under Gibraltar legislation, insurance creditors have a priority over other non-insurance creditors.
+The level of insurance claims cannot be met in full by the estate and there is no prospect of any distribution from the estate to creditors other than insurance creditors. - 8.2 In broad terms, insurance creditors result from claims under a policy of insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
+A policyholder database was constructed to enable the calculation and processing of return of premium claims.
+For eligible policyholders, such return of premium claims may also be eligible for compensation from the FSCS and in these cases I have calculated the return of premium claims on behalf of such policyholders, and relevant FSCS documentation has been included in my communications to policyholders regarding these claims.
 There are some 3,855 policyholders with return of premium claims amounting to some £1.1 million.
-Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at 30 June 2019 amount to £26.6 million.
-Of this total incurred claims figure, £17.6 million represents admitted claims with reserves of £9 million held against notified claims.
-The total incurred claims figure of £26.6 million consists of £13.4 million in respect of Solicitors professional indemnity insurance (UK), £8.5 million in respect of non-solicitor's professional indemnity insurance (UK) and £4.7 million from claims arising outside the UK.
+Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at 31 December 2019 amount to £26.9 million.
+Of this total incurred claims figure, £17.6 million represents admitted claims with reserves of £9.3 million held against notified claims.
+The total incurred claims figure of £26.9 million in respect of solicitors professional indemnity insurance (UK), £8 million in respect of non-solicitor's professional indemnity insurance (UK) and £5.5 million from claims arising outside the UK.

-10. Outward claims
+9. Outward claims

 I conducted enquiries regarding potential outward claims and received advice from my legal Counsel in respect of those potential claims.
-Based upon this advice I filed claims against the directors of the Company.
-As at the date of this report, I have settled claims with three directors.
+Based upon this advice I filed claims against the directors of the Company which have all now been settled.

-11. Receipts and Payments Account
+10. Receipts and Payments Account

-I have attached to this report a copy of my receipts and payments account from 24 January 2013 the date of my appointment as Liquidator to 30 June 2019.
+I have attached to this report a copy of my receipts and payments account from 24 January 2013 the date of my appointment as Liquidator to 31 December 2019.